 Preparation for Health Professions Programs

 While UTSA does not provide any specific health professions programs, the University Health Professions Office (UHPO) provides advising and support to students interested in pursuing careers in the health professions.
 This includes academic preparation at the undergraduate level, as well as information about health careers, application procedures, and entrance exams.
 UTSA offers courses that fulfill entrance requirements to most health professions fields, including Medicine, Dentistry, Nursing, Dental Hygiene, Respiratory Therapy, Occupational Therapy, Physical Therapy, Physician Assistant, Pharmacy, Veterinary Medicine, Podiatry, and Optometry.
 Admission to professional schools is highly competitive and involves a separate application process.
-Admission to UTSA does not guarantee admission into health professions programs at The University of Texas Health Science Center at San Antonio (UTHSCSA).
+Admission to UTSA does not guarantee admission into health professions programs at UT Health San Antonio.

 Students are encouraged to seek advice and consult with the UHPO advising staff early in and throughout their college career.
 The UHPO is located at the Main Campus (Multidisciplinary Studies Building, Room 3.03.14).
 For more information about the UHPO, including appointment and walk-in schedules, call 210-458-5185, or visit the website at http://utsa.edu/healthprofessions/.